davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 New ClientCertificateType values are assigned by IANA as described in
 {{iana-considerations}}.

-Note: It is a fatal "handshake_failure" alert for an anonymous server to request client authentication.
+Note: It is a fatal "client_authentication_failure" alert for an anonymous server to request client authentication.

 ###  Server Configuration